Thaba Bosiu Armour Regiment

 The Thaba Bosiu Armour Regiment (formerly Regiment President Steyn) is a reserve armoured regiment of the South African Army.

 History

 SADF 1994 Onward

 During Gibson's tenure the Regiment was awarded the “General Winner Personnel Administration” shield consecutively from 1995 to 1997.

 On 1 April 1997 Lt Col Gibson handed over command to Lt Col André de Beer when Regiment Vrystaat (RVS) re-joined the Regiment after 21 years.

 Name Change

 In August 2019, 52 Reserve Force units had their names changed to reflect the diverse military history of South Africa.
 Regiment President Steyn became the Thaba Bosiu Armour Regiment, and have 3 years to design and implement new regimental insignia.

+Role

+Thaba Bosiu Armour Regiment is a Reserve Force tank regiment of the South African Army Armoured Formation.

+In the draft South African Army Vision 2020 force design, the 2007 organograms published with Leon Engelbrecht's unpublished manuscript A Guide to the SANDF chart the unit (then titled Regiment President Steyn) together with Pretoria Regiment as a tank regiment in the Armoured Brigade (Free State) of the Mechanised Division (headquarters Wallmansthal), alongside 1 SA Tank Regiment, 1 SSB (armoured cars) and 1 SAI (mechanised infantry).